Pourya-swe/Natours/README.md

 ➡️ Semantice\
 ➡️ Accessibility

-## Q4: Why did I even learn these things?

-Well, I always fond of computer science and programming, and to be honest, I want to excel in this realm especially in front-end and back-end development, so I have started my journey from here.

-## Q5: How to connect with me for any inquires related to these stuff?
+## Q3: How to connect with me for any inquires related to these stuff?

 pourya.swe@gmail.com\
 [pouryavahedi.com](https://pouryavahedi.com/)